huxingyi/dust3d/docs/interface/menubar.rst

 New Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Each window is a seperate Dust3D Document.
+Each window is a separate Dust3D Document.
 You can create a new window from here.

 New
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~